 - How many outs are there in an inning?

 - What are the similarities between Eminem and Shakespeare?

 - Review the previous lesson by letting volunteers recapitulate the last lesson.
 Building on previous knowledge makes learning meaningful and less challenging.

 - Announce the topic of the lesson, preferably in a compelling way.
 For example:

 If you were a film director and wanted to adapt Othello, what would be a better name for it?

 - Writing your objective on the board will give a sense to your teaching.
-In fact, writing the topic makes your teaching objectives clear to the students and to you.
-When students know the topic, the different points and the goals of the lesson, this can help keep them focused, construct knowledge and know the progress they are making.
+In fact, writing the topic makes your teaching objectives clear to the students and you.
+When students know the topic, the different points, and the goals of the lesson, this can help keep them focused, construct knowledge, and know the progress they are making.